 Body comparison: Panasonic G1 vs FZ330

 An illustration of the physical size and weight of the Panasonic G1 and the Panasonic FZ330 is provided in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth measures are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the G1 – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic FZ330 is notably larger (17 percent) than the Panasonic G1.
 It is noteworthy in this context that the FZ330 is splash and dust-proof, while the G1 does not feature any corresponding weather-sealing.